-Frequency of disruption of functional DNA by transformation-induced mutations: The limited amount of data available suggests that transgenes frequently insert into or near gene sequences (Section 1.1.6).
+Frequency of disruption of functional DNA by transformation-induced mutations: The limited amount of data available suggests that transgenes frequently insert into or near gene sequences6 (Section 1.1.6).
 In the few plant species studied, DNA sequence analysis of T-DNA insertion-sites suggests that approximately 35-58% of transgene insertions disrupt plant gene sequences (Forsbach et al. 2003, Jeong et al. 2002, Szabados et al. 2002).
 Similar studies of transgenes delivered via particle bombardment have never been conducted (Section 1.2.5).

 Despite its importance for safety assessment, it is usually not clear whether transgenes in commercial lines have inserted into or near gene sequences.
 Most applications submitted to the USDA requesting permission to commercialise a transgenic line provide neither the sequence of the genomic DNA flanking the inserted transgene nor a comparison with the original target-site sequence (Table 2, Appendix).
-An added difficulty in determining the significance of an insertion event is that it is the genome is non-functional'.
+An added difficulty in determining the significance of an insertion event is that it is commercial Even if no functional sequences are disrupted, the genome is non-functional'.